 Chapter 3: The Periodos Dedicated to King Nikomedes

 Chapter 4: The Ora Maritima of Avienus

-Duane W. Roller is Professor Emeritus of Classics at the Ohio State University, USA, having received the Ph.D degree in Classical Archaeology from Harvard University, USA, and is the author of Cleopatra: A Biography, Cleopatra's Daughter and Other Royal Women of the Augustan Era, and Empire of the Black Sea: the Rise and Fall of the Mithridatic World.
+Duane W. Roller is Professor Emeritus of Classics at the Ohio State University, USA, having received a Ph.D in Classical Archaeology from Harvard University, USA, and is the author of Cleopatra: A Biography, Cleopatra's Daughter and Other Royal Women of the Augustan Era, and Empire of the Black Sea: The Rise and Fall of the Mithridatic World.